Yirade/Weather-python/README.md

 ## About me 👋

-Hi, I'm Yirade, I'm currently a student at Stefan cel Mare University in Suceava.I am a great lover of technology, programming, modding, game development.
+Hi, I'm Yirade, I'm currently a student at Stefan cel Mare University in Suceava.
+I am a great lover of technology, programming, modding, game development.
 At the moment I am still in the beginning, but I hope I can one day become a real programmer, but until then you  take care of yourself!